romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How is pricing for GitHub Actions determined for public repositories?
+Q: How is pricing for GitHub Actions determined for public repositories?
 <details><summary>Show the answer</summary><p>

 - **GitHub Actions usage is free for public repositories**